 Response times matter, especially when monitoring disruption.
 But analytics that provide insight into the transport and freight markets can help shippers stay proactive.

 Being aware of changes as they occur with real-time data analysis and sharing remains a vital part of transportation management systems.
-All of this can make a big difference in transportation’s highly competitive field.
-And can all be possible with an innovative TMS platform in place.
+All of this makes a big difference in transportation’s highly competitive field.
+With an innovative TMS platform in place, these benefits are within reach.

 Next, ask, “what did the system do to improve the existing process?
 Did descriptive analytics come into play, and were prescriptive analytics used to streamline manager’s decisions?”